Lefraudeur/RiptermsGhost/README.md

 ﻿# RiptermsGhost

-Inactive, random crashes on some versions, needs a full recode
+Inactive, random crash on some versions, needs a full recode

 An example injectable cheat for minecraft using java native interface, jvmti, java method hooking, and constant pool editing.